sevvandi/sevvandi.github.io/SK_README_FIRST.txt

-1. _pages: Contain files such as podcasts.html, teaching.html, software.html and publication.html
+1. _pages: Contain files such as
+  -- podcasts.html
+  -- teaching.html
+  -- software.html
+  -- publication.html
+  -- about.md has the blurb about me.
+  -- All this is in _pages.

 2. _data: Contains content
   -- software.yml